ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 All HTTP transactions shall use TLS secured transports (HTTPS) to ensure data privacy.

-The Artifact Resolve transaction must be secured by using the SOAP backchannel with TLS and mutual authentication with client and server certificate validation.
+The Artifact Resolve transaction shall be secured by using the SOAP backchannel with TLS and mutual authentication with client and server certificate validation.
 The certificates shall be exchanged during the client registration process.

 # Test Opportunity